-- Blue Roof: Structures with a confirmed blue tarp - Severe Damage: Homes with severe property damage from recent disasters, including destroyed and uninhabitable homes. - Immediate Threat: Homes with significant damage from a recent disaster that face the threat of additional damage or destruction from a future disaster expected to occur within five (5) years. - Minor Roof Damage: Properties with low or no remaining damage and ineligible structures.
+- Blue Roof: Structures with a confirmed blue tarp. - Severe Damage: Homes with severe property damage from recent disasters, including destroyed and uninhabitable homes. - Immediate Threat: Homes with significant damage from a recent disaster that face the threat of additional damage or destruction from a future disaster expected to occur within five (5) years. - Minor Roof Damage: Properties with low or no remaining damage and ineligible structures.

-The R3 Program will contact and offer assistance to households living in a structure with a confirmed blue roof, as identified by the PRDOH survey.
+The CDBG-DR Home Repair, Reconstruction, or Relocation Program (R3 Program) will contact and offer assistance to households living in a structure with a confirmed blue roof, as identified by the PRDOH survey.
 The SFM Program will also contact and offer assistance to households living in a structure deemed to have severe damage or an immediate threat.

-6.2 Structures in floodways, higher-risk floodplains,13 or vulnerable to hurricane force winds
+6.2 Structures in floodways, higher-risk floodplains,14 or vulnerable to hurricane force winds

-As available funding allows, PRDOH will further target the following households for assistance:
+PRDOH will further target the following households for assistance: